Article I: Name

 - The Ombudsman shall be the intercessory representative between the Council and the various Temples.
 They shall have a term of ten years and are elected in the same manner as the rest of Council.
 In addition to thier role as Ombudsman, they may also serve in the capacity of one other Trustee, where they would hold all the rights and responsibilities of that office.

-- The Elder Magister shall be the Chairman of the Council.
+- The President, henceforth known as the Elder Magister shall be the Chairman of the Council.
 They shall hold all the powers necessary to direct the Council.
 They shall have a term of seven years.

-- The Elder Guardian shall be the vice-chairman of the Council.
+- The Vice-President, henceforth known as the Elder Guardian shall be the vice-chairman of the Council.
 They shall fulfill the roles of the Elder Magister in their absence or resignation.
 They shall have a term of seven years.

-- The Elder Herald shall assure that the education of all Temples is thorough and updated.
+- The Head of Education, henceforth known as the Elder Herald shall assure that the education of all Temples is thorough and updated.
 They shall have a term of seven years.

-- The Elder Warder shall be a member of the Council that ensures that the constituent Temples of the Fellowship abide to the vision of the Fellowship.
+- The Head of Admissions, henceforth known as the Elder Warder shall be a member of the Council that ensures that the constituent Temples of the Fellowship abide to the vision of the Fellowship.
 They shall ensure that the requirements of a new Temple have been satisfied.
 They shall have a term of three years.

-- The Elder Bursar shall have the power to audit financial reports of all Temples within the Fellowship.
-They shall report on the financial status of the Fellowship at the Annual Congress.
+- The Treasurer, henceforth known as the Elder Bursar shall have the power to audit financial reports of all Temples within the Fellowship.
+They shall report to the Council on the financial status of the Fellowship.
 They shall have a term of three years.

-- The Elder Scribe shall keep the minutes of all communication of the Council.
+- The Secretary, henceforth known as the Elder Scribe shall keep the minutes of all communication of the Council.
 They shall have a term of three years.

-- The Elder Sentinel shall be responsible for the security of the Council and that the constituent Temples are informed of general security issues.
+- The Head of Security, henceforth known as the Elder Sentinel shall be responsible for the security of the Council and that the constituent Temples are informed of general security issues.
 They shall have a term of three years.